Spider-Verse: Main plot

-Angered by the actions of his counterpart, the Superior Spider-Man attempts to translate the scrolls using his holographic assistant.
-When Spider-Man notes that it resembles Anna Maria Marconi, the Superior Spider-Man realizes that Spider-Man is from his future, meaning that Otto will eventually lose everything.
-Spider-Girl reveals that, due to her original powers having come from a cult that worships the Master Weaver, she can read the text.
-The first scroll contains a prophecy that the Inheritors will lose to the Spiders 1,000 years in the future, and the only way of averting this fate is by sacrificing the Other, the Bride, and the Scion, which will stop new totems from existing.
-Spider-Girl of Earth-982 demands they travel to Earth-001 and rescue Benjy, the Scion.
+On Earth-3145, Uncle Ben was bitten by the spider and became Spider-Man, but gave up after the deaths of Aunt May and Peter and accepted Ezekiel Sims' offer to stay in the bunker.
+The Earth was later destroyed by nuclear weapons, leaving Uncle Ben the last man alive.
+The Superior Spider-Man realizes that Spider-Man is from his future, meaning that Otto will eventually lose everything.
+Spider-Girl reveals that she can read the mystical scrolls due to her original powers coming from a cult that worships the Master Weaver.
+She reads a prophecy that the Inheritors will lose to the Spiders, unless by sacrificing the Other, the Bride, and the Scion, which will stop new Spider-Totems from existing.
+The second scroll contains the life story of Karn, which the Spiders home can turn him to their side.